JZ0815/JZ0815.github.io/_posts/2023-06-23-SetUp-High-Availability-Kubernetes-Cluster-Using-kubeadm.md

 ## Setup High Available Kubernetes Cluster Using Kubeadm

 This is a home lab, I used vmware to set k8s cluster at my home computer for learning.
 I used 3 pc at home and I bridged the network.
-I placed 3 master nodes at 3 different pc for high avilablity.
+I placed 3 master nodes at 3 different pc for high availablity.
 Kubeadm is a tool which can help to build Kubernetes clusters.
 It facilitates the setup processes by the two command:

 kube init: used to create a master node.